grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 It was a sound they heard all the time, but at this depth it reminded Gregory how unique this sound was to submarines --- on any other ship, it was the sound of death.
 In this particular case, he was not convinced it would not also be the sound of the _Prospect_'s death, at the hands of a captain who had snapped under the strain of days without sleep and on a constant edge of terror.

 After hours spent staring at the wall of dials in front of him, with little black needles stubbornly refusing to move, suddenly it seemed like all the dials were climbing or falling --- all in directions that communicated nothing but doom for the boat.
-The depth was rapidly increasing, their speed was increasing, the ballast tanks were filling with water, and the bottom --- Gregory could see it in his head: black and thick, gooey enough that the boat might sink meters into it, yet hard enough that it might break the _Prospect_'s spine when it hit.
+The depth was rapidly increasing, their speed was increasing, the ballast tanks were filling with water, and the bottom --- Gregory could see it in his head: black and thick, gooey enough that the boat might sink a number of meters into it, yet hard enough that it might snap the _Prospect_'s spine when it hit.
 The bottom was simply flying up at them.
 Perspiration ran freely down Gregory's temples.

 Bastian quietly wrapped his long fingers around the throttle control, ready to yank it back to reverse the motors...he willed the command to be given.
 His other hand reached out in front of him and pressed palm-forward against the steel of the console, in a near-subconscious gesture to brace himself.